Hong Kong police chief calls for peace ahead of weekend protest march

 “In the last two weeks the city was relatively peaceful,” he said.
 “When the citizens have a chance to take a breather, we hope the violent people will really stop engaging in illegal activities.”

+Net satisfaction with the police is the lowest since 1997, when PORI began comparable polling.

+Protesters plan a smaller rally late Friday against police use of tear gas, which they say is excessive and harms innocent bystanders.
+Police have said their use of force has been restrained.

-Economic data this week point to the growing toll of the sustained protests on the major global financial hub, which slid into recession this year for the first time in a decade.
+Economic data this week points to the growing toll of the sustained protests on the major global financial hub, which slid into recession this year for the first time in a decade.

-The unrest has contributed two percentage points to Hong Kong’s third-quarter economic contraction of 3.2%, Finance Secretary Paul Chan told legislators on Friday.
+The unrest has contributed 2 percentage points to Hong Kong’s third-quarter economic contraction of 3.2%, Finance Secretary Paul Chan told legislators on Friday.

 On Wednesday, Chan pledged new relief measures of an extra HK$4 billion ($511.19 million), taking total stimulus plans to HK$25 billion.